AkashBhargav12/Supply-Chain-Optimisation/Readme.md

 1. The top 5 suppliers by quantity supplied are SUPPLIER_376, SUPPLIER_390, Supplier_126, Supplier_55, and Supplier_304, indicating their significant contribution to the supply chain.
 2. The most ordered parts are Windshield, Door, and Seat, reflecting their high demand.
 The high demand for the secondary parts can indicate that there might be a shortage of supply.
 3. The average lead time across all orders is approximately 14 days, suggesting a moderate waiting period between order placement and delivery.
-4. The on-time delivery rate is approx. 40.53% indicating that majority of deliveries are delayed.
-More data around thie cause of dealy needs to be collected and analysed to improve hthe overall efficiency.
+4. The on-time delivery rate is approximately.
+40.53% indicating that the majority of deliveries are delayed.
+More data around the cause of delay needs to be collected and analysed to improve the overall efficiency.
-5. Rail Transport has been identified as the most cost effective mode of transport based on the average cost.
+5. Rail Transport has been identified as the most cost-effective mode of transport based on the average cost.
-6. The best suppliers for each category has been identified based on the average lead time.
+6. The best suppliers for each category have been identified based on the average lead time.
-7. Best performing warehouse locations have been identified as Edinburgh, Birmingham and London, based on the inventory turnover rate.
+7. Best performing warehouse locations have been identified as Edinburgh, Birmingham, and London, based on the inventory turnover rate.
 This indicated efficient inventory management and rapid stock movement.

-# Reccommendations
+# Recommendations

 1. Strengthen Supplier Relationships
    Develop strategic long-term partnerships with the top 5 suppliers (SUPPLIER_376, SUPPLIER_390, Supplier_126, Supplier_55, and Supplier_304) to ensure reliable supply and negotiate better terms.
 Utilise tools like the Kraljic Matrix and    Dutch Windmill framework for strategic design of the partership framework.